|Malarone Generic||100mg/250mg||16 tablets||£57.99|

 Other conditions of note are:

-Generic Malarone is not recommended to prevent malaria in children.
-A lower dose, pediatric formulation of the medication exists but is currently not available at Dr Felix.
-You should speak to your doctor about getting a private prescription for this medication if required.
+Malarone can be used in children and adults that weigh over 40kg.
+Paediatric Malarone is for children and adults that weigh between 40kg and 11kg.
+However, Paediatric Malarone is currently not available at Dr Felix.
+You should speak to your doctor about getting a private prescription for this medicine if required.